 This week we’re sharing our endless gratitude for and recognition of all the volunteers who help make it possible to offer young people in need the services that we do.
-As we look back over the year and all the different ways in which volunteers have helped make our aspirations for program developments, services and supports the thriving reality that youth are increasingly benefitting from, it’s honestly an impossible task to single out even a small group, let alone an individual, from the countless volunteers who help us every day here at Covenant House Vancouver.
-That’s not just because every single volunteer truly does make Every Moment Matter working to serve youth who are in program with us, but because each and every one gives so much and their contributions make such a huge impact.
+As we look back over the year and all the different ways in which volunteers have helped make our aspirations for program developments, services, and supports that the thriving reality that youth are increasingly benefitting from, it’s honestly an impossible task to single out even a small group, let alone an individual, from the countless volunteers who help us every day here at Covenant House Vancouver.
+That’s not just because every single volunteer truly does make Every Moment Matter by working to serve youth who are in program with us, but because each and every one gives so much and their contributions make such a huge impact.

 William